Home / Latest News / Andrew Mountbatten-Windsor

 Prince Charles Takes Over Second Royal Patronage From Prince Andrew Following Jeffrey Epstein Scandal

-Prince Charles has taken over his second patronage from Prince Andrew, who stepped down from the royal family in 2019 after his friendship with late pedophile Jeffrey Epstein was exposed.
+Prince Charles has taken over a second patronage from Prince Andrew after he was associated with late pedophile Jeffrey Epstein.
+Get the details.

 "The Royal Philharmonic Orchestra is delighted to announce that The Prince of Wales has accepted an invitation to become the Orchestra's Patron," they wrote in a statement on Tuesday, April 27.
 "The Prince of Wales has a life-long association with the Arts.
 During the pandemic His Royal Highness spoke about the importance of protecting the Arts, stressing their enormous importance to life in the UK and to the economy."